This glossary compiles all the definitions included in all issues of Back Office.

 In an attempt to overcome the limits of the Thibaudeau Classification (1921), Maximilien Vox, publisher, critic, theoretician and typography historian developed a new classification method for typefaces in 1952.
 Adopted and completed by the Association Typographique Internationale (ATypI, the International Typography Association) in 1962, the Vox-ATypI classification includes eleven families of typefaces based on historical and visual criteria (humanists, garaldes, transitionals, didones, mechanistics, lineals, glyphics, scripts, graphics, blackletters and non-latins).

-The World Wide Web (WWW) is a global information publication and consultation environment based on a hypertext link system that connects pages to each other.
+The World Wide Web (WWW) is a global publication and consultation environment based on a hypertext link system that connects pages to each other.
 It was developed in 1989 by Tim Berners-Lee and Robert Cailliau at CERN (European Organization for Nuclear Research) near Geneva.
-It is essential to distinguish it from the Internet, which consists of the hardware infrastructure and the ensemble of connection protocols between servers (TCP/IP, DNS), from the Web, which uses the Internet for the circulation of the three technical objects that comprise it: HTTP (HyperText Transfer Protocol, used for data transfer), URL (Uniform Resource Locator, for web address management) and HTML (HyperText Markup Language, which describes the content of webpages).
-Accessing the Web requires a dedicated software called a browser that reads and displays the HTML code sent by web servers.
+It is essential to distinguish it from the Internet, which consists of the hardware infrastructure and the ensemble of communication protocols between servers (TCP/IP, DNS), from the Web, which uses the Internet for the circulation of the three technical objects that comprise it: HTTP (HyperText Transfer Protocol, used for data transfer), URL (Uniform Resource Locator, for web address management) and HTML (HyperText Markup Language, which describes the content of webpages).
+Accessing the Web requires a dedicated software called a Web browser that reads and displays the HTML code sent by web servers.
 The word Web 2.0 emerged in the middle of the 2000s and refers to the mutation of user practices following the development of platforms based on behavior (Google AdSense) or “social networks,” that demand contributions and personal interactions (Flickr, MySpace, Facebook, Twitter, etc.).

 A Web browser is a type of software designed to access and render the pages of the World Wide Web.
 The word browser is inspired by Netscape Navigator, one of the most important browsers in the mid-1990s.
 Today, the main browsers are Google Chrome, Mozilla Firefox, Microsoft Edge and Apple Safari.